Brian Lanker

-Brian Lanker (August 31, 1947 - March 13, 2011) Brian Lanker was an American photographer.
+Brian Lanker (August 31, 1947 - March 13, 2011) was an American photographer.
 Brian Lanker’s early roots in newspaper photojournalism began at the Topeka Capital-Journal.
 He won the 1973 Pulitzer Prize for Feature Photography for a black-and-white photo essay on childbirth for The Topeka Capital-Journal, including the photograph "Moment of Life".
 Lanker died at his home in Eugene, Oregon on March 13, 2011, after a brief bout of pancreatic cancer.
 He was 63.